-G. Infrastructure Planning
+E. Infrastructure Planning

-As part of the expansion of the Council planning service, a new infrastructure planning team has been created to ensure that the Council is well equipped to plan for infrastructure needs given the anticipated growth in the borough.
+As part of the expansion of the Council planning service, a new Infrastructure Planning team has been created to ensure that the Council is well equipped to plan for infrastructure needs given the anticipated growth in the borough.
+The recruitment process is underway with interviews for the Team Leader and Deputy positions taking place in August 2020.